 Avila made the switch to sportscar racing in 2008, when he became the youngest ever Asian Supercar Challenge Champion.
 He made his Porsche Carrera Cup Asia debut in 2009, taking pole position and a podium finish in his very first race and ending the season second runner up.
 Avila joined Team Jebsen for the 2010 season and in 2011 was just two points away from winning the Porsche Carrera Cup Asia title.
 He has continued his impressive consistency amongst and increasingly-competitive field, raising his game to secure the second runner-up position in 2012 and 2013.

 About Team Jebsen

-Team Jebsen is backed by the Jebsen Group, which established in 1895 in Hong Kong, operates throughout China and Taiwan structured around four strategic business units targeting the consumer, industrial, beverage and luxury sectors.
+Team Jebsen is backed by the Jebsen Group.
+Established in 1895 in Hong Kong, the Group has since expanded its activities into a comprehensive business network throughout China and Taiwan.
+Today, the Jebsen Group is structured around four strategic business units targeting the consumer, industrial, beverage and luxury sectors.

 Jebsen is a name synonymous with Porsche in the region, having first brought the marque to Hong Kong in 1955.
-Today, Jebsen Group has become the largest and longest-established Porsche dealer group in Asia.
-In addition to Porsche Centre Hong Kong, the group operates Porsche Centres in Macau, Beijing, Shanghai, Hangzhou, Guangzhou and Shenzhen.
+Today Jebsen operates the largest and longest-established Porsche dealer group in Asia.
+In addition to Porsche Centre Hong Kong, Jebsen operates Porsche Centres in Macau, Beijing, Shanghai, Hangzhou, Guangzhou and Shenzhen.

 © 2014 Porsche Asia Pacific Pte.
 Ltd. Legal notice